Race, Ethnicity, Nationality

 Racial Justice and the LGBTQ Community

 This 1 hour and 30 minute workshop will discuss enacting racial justice within the LGBTQ community.
 Topics to be covered include understanding intersectionality and anti-racism in practice, the experiences of queer and trans people of color within the LGBTQ community, and more.
 This training is not an introduction to LGBTQ topics, please attend our Safe Zone or Trans 101 trainings before attending this workshop.
 All workshops will be offered virtually for fall 2020.
-For more information, contact Jeff Perkins.
+To request this presentation, please visit the Workshop Request Page or email Indra Leyva.

 The Second Pandemic: Understanding and Challenging the Rise in Anti-Asian Racism in the Wake of COVID-19